Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Our Proposed Approach

 \textbf{2.
-Finding explicit normal and abnormal boundary.} Considering normal features are relatively sufficient, the closer the separating boundary is to the normal log-likelihood distribution, the more conducive it is to distinguish the anomalies.
-However, if we set the boundary too close to the distribution center, the samples in the tail of the normal distribution are more likely to be misclassified as abnormal.
+Finding explicit normal and abnormal boundary.} How to find a suitable boundary is a dilemma.
+If we set the boundary too close to the distribution center, the samples in the tail of the normal distribution are more likely to be misclassified as abnormal.
+Meanwhile, if the boundary is far away from the distribution center, more anomalies would be determined as normal ones.
 Thus, we define a position hyperparameter $\beta$ to control the distance from the boundary to the center.
-We select the $\beta$-th percentile (\emph{i.e.} $\beta=5$) of sorted normal log-likelihood distribution as the normal boundary $b_n$, which also indicates the upper bound of the normal false positive rate is $\beta\%$.
-To make the feature learning more robust, we further introduce a margin hyperparameter $\tau$ and define an abnormal boundary $b_a = b_n - \tau$.
-The boundaries are shown in Figure\ref{fig:framework}.
+We select the $\beta$-th percentile (\emph{e.g.}, $\beta=1$) of sorted normal log-likelihood distribution as the normal boundary $b_n$, which also indicates the upper bound of the normal false positive rate is $\beta\%$.
+To make the feature learning more robust, we further introduce a margin hyperparameter $\tau$ (\emph{e.g.}, $\tau=0.1$) and define an abnormal boundary $b_a = b_n - \tau$ (see Figure \ref{fig:framework}).
+We provide hyperparameter sensitivity analysis for $\beta$ and $\tau$ in App.
+Table \ref{tab:hyperparameter_a}, it shows that our model is not very sensitive to $\beta$ and $\tau$.

-The obtained explicit and compact (close to the normal distribution edge) separating boundary only relies on the normal distribution and has no relation with the abnormal samples, thus our method can avoid the bias problem caused by insufficient known anomalies (as validated in sec\ref{sec:ablation}).